kellys64/395_Assignment1/README.md

 ## Assignment 1: Test Driven Development
 Within `fizzbuzz.py` you will find function `FizzBuzz`.
-This can be tested by calling:
+On the command line, this can be tested by calling:

 ```
 python fizzbuzz.py <input>
 ```
 If you are working on a windows machine.
 The output will be "Fizz" if the number is divisible by 3, "Buzz" if the number is divisible by 5, or "FizzBuzz" if the number is divisible by both.

 Within `password_validator.py` you will find function `pass_val`.
-This can similarily be tested by calling:
+On the command line, this can similarily be tested by calling:

 ```
 python password_validator.py <input>